So which gives better odds – is it the UK Lotto or EuroMillions?

 Got more questions?
 Check out our EuroMillions Questions & Answers.

 P.S.
-Thing are going to be more changes to EuroMillions coming up in September 2016.
-It’s going to get harder to win and a little more expensive to play so the odds vs Lotto are about to get worse again.
+There are more changes to EuroMillions effective from September 2016.
+It’s harder to win and a little more expensive to play so the odds vs Lotto are worse again.